adamwespiser/wespiser.com/my-site/posts/2020-02-02-Command-Line-Haskell.md

   destinationDir <- Tu.options "Build blog and copy to directory" argParser Tu.with (Tu.mktempdir "/tmp" "deploy") (mainLoop destinationDir)
 ```
-One nice thing about turtle is the `Tu.with` function, which lets use run our the main logic of our program with a tmp directory which is subsequently cleaned up after the `mainLoop` function returns.
+One nice thing about turtle is the `Tu.with` function, which lets use run our the main logic of our program with a temporary directory which is subsequently cleaned up after the `mainLoop` function returns.
 Despite turtle being a handy library, I did find some downsides
  - Use of `FilePath`, which uses a pretty clunky, `String` based file representation
  - Often times clunkier semantics than just writing bash: for instance, `cp -r SRC TRG` is requires a fold over the result of `ls SRC` and construction of an explicit `cp`  with each file, instead, you need to use `cptree`, which took me a while to figure out, so it would be nice if the semantics matched better!
- - Turtle is a monolithic framework for interacting with OS through a set of mirroed shell commands trying to match `coreutiles`, and it's tighlty couple parts makes it not very easy to pick the parts you like, and disregard the rest!
+ - Turtle is a monolithic framework for interacting with OS through a set of mirrored shell commands trying to match `coreutiles`, and it's tightly couple parts makes it not very easy to pick the parts you like, and disregard the rest!

 #### Using stack script to run ghci
 We've already seen a few examples of stack script, but there is one more that should be in every Haskeller's toolkit.